averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The most recent deadline for submissions was on January 26th.
-Decks submitted before that date are currently under review.
-Feedback will be available on the Discord after the update is finalized.
+The DDB was updated on March 23rd.
+If you'd like feedback on any lists, please head to our discord for more information.
+Deadlines for the next cycle will be available soon.